 Note: Posts on this site are for education purposes only.
 They provide one firm’s insight on the markets.
 Not investment advice.
 See additional disclaimer here.

-Semiconductors SOXX, Daily
+Semiconductors SOXX, Hourly

 Note: Posts on this site are for education purposes only.
 They provide one firm’s insight on the markets.
 Not investment advice.
 See additional disclaimer here.